 Evolution can become so ingrained in our thinking that we don’t even notice it.
 Our government schools and universities are entrenched in evolution.

 Noted philosophy professor and author Dr. Barbara Forrest came to Northern Kentucky University to attack creation.
-Instead, she merely pointed out the flaws in her own ideas.

 The U.S. presidential election pits two evolutionists against one another, it seems, as Nature News reports candidate Barack Obama’s comments on origins education.